OpenBB-finance/OpenBB/website/content/terminal/portfolio/_index.md

 Risk Free Rate: 0
 ```

-Then we load in a benchmark again with `bench`.
-Here we take the <a href="https://investor.vanguard.com/investment-products/etfs/profile/vti" target="_blank">Vanguard Total Stock Market ETF (VTI)</a>.
+Then we load in a benchmark again with `bench` where we select the <a href="https://investor.vanguard.com/investment-products/etfs/profile/vti" target="_blank">Vanguard Total Stock Market ETF (VTI)</a>.

 ```
 2022 Jul 21, 04:44 (🦋) /portfolio/ $ bench Vanguard Total Stock Market ETF (VTI)